norberttech/promosms-api/README.md

 #Fully object oriented api for PromoSMS.pl service

-Api is under development and you can't use it or even install by composer.
-Following code is example how you will be able to use it after release.
+Following code is example how to send sms, check account balance and get delivery report.

 ```
 <?php